When the Russian attack drones begin to swarm, the witches will come out.

 Her unit flees from their base in a wood, and we follow the pickup truck as it bumps through the darkness towards the middle a field.
 The four-man team jumps out and begins mounting their weapons.

-The machine guns are from another time: two Maxims from 1939 and ammunition boxes with red stars, from times.
+The machine guns are from another time: two Maxims from 1939 and ammunition boxes with red stars, from Soviet times.

 Serhiy is the only man in the team and he has to pour bottled water into the ice bucket by hand.